 Massive Tanks a Mile Underground

 The DUNE far detector is expected to be the largest cryogenic instrument ever to be placed deep underground.
-It is planned as a modular structure housed in a set of four massive insulated tanks (cryostats) that are each designed to be about as tall and wide as a six-story building (or a brachiosaurus) and longer than a football field (18m high by 19m wide by 66m long each).
+It is planned as a modular structure housed in a set of four massive insulated tanks (cryostats) that are each designed to be about as tall and wide as a four-story building (or a brachiosaurus) and longer than a football field (18m high by 19m wide by 66m long).
 Each cryostat will contain about 17,000 metric tons of liquid argon at a temperature of 89 K (-184°C or -299°F) and the DUNE particle detector elements will be immersed in the liquid argon.

 LBNF is designing both the cryostats and a comprehensive cryogenics system for receiving the liquid argon and nitrogen, initially purging and cooling down each cryostat, filling it, achieving and maintaining the liquid argon temperature, reliquefying the boil-off gas, and continuously cycling the liquid through a purifying system over the experiment's entire lifetime — at least ten years.

 The cryostats are designed as free-standing steel-framed vessels with an insulated double-membrane system to provide containment of the liquid argon.
 The membrane system is based on the technology used for liquefied natural gas (LNG) storage and transport ships.
 It consists of an inner corrugated thin membrane of stainless steel (top of figure at right, number 1) surrounded by thermal insulation with a secondary thicker aluminum membrane placed between insulation layers (4).
 The structural steel frame (8) provides the necessary support for the considerable hydrostatic pressure of the contained liquid.